opendataboardgame/game/instructions.md

 Counters on the tiles indicate who is using the data in the **data infrastructure**.

+## Laying tiles

+During your turn, you may only lay tiles if you will use that(those) tiles complete one of your app cards.
+You may lay as many tiles as you like in one turn if in doing so, you will complete apps.

+You cannot lay tiles that touch closed data owned by another player [exception, see Hacking below].

+You can make data tiles that you own open at any point during your turn.
+You cannot turn open data back into closed data.

 ## Apps

 You can build apps by linking different kinds of data together.
 Each app that you can build is represented by a card.
 For example: